 You shouldn’t assume that I was unusually introverted as a child and spent all my time reading.
 I played outside, watched TV, went to school and did my homework like other kids.
 There wasn’t as much to do back in those days as there is now: three channels on TV, only one TV (black and white) that my parents monopolized at night, though it was mine to monopolize on Saturday morning.
 There were board games but no video games.
 No mobile phones.
 No social media.
 Books were a solace and an escape.
 They still are.
 Book stores have always been sanctuaries to me, though less so now, with the loss of independent stores, and chains that sell more toys than books.
 I have mixed feeling about Amazon and ebooks, but that’s a story for another post.

 My reading branched out with maturity.
 My science fiction evolved from the “hard science” stories of Asimov, Clarke, and Niven to the droll works of Jack Vance and the social commentary of Philip K. Dick.
-I grew to appreciate the poetry of Thomas Hardy’s prose, and the darkness of the Brontë sisters.
+I grew to appreciate the poetry of Thomas Hardy’s prose, the urbane wit of James Branch Cabell, and the darkness of the Brontë sisters.
+It would not be an exaggeration to say that I learned 19th century history from Harry Flashman and George MacDonald Fraser.
 I read everything from the pulps to philosophy.
 I am not a particulary fast reader, but I am steady.
 Recently, having studied French since retirement, I have had the joy of reading books by the father of science fiction, Jules Verne, in the original French.